cvanaret/Uno/bindings/Julia/README.md

 value.(x)                       # primal solution
 ```

-If you encounter any issues with the interface for JuMP problems, you can use [NLPModelsJuMP.jl](https://github.com/JuliaSmoothOptimizers/NLPModelsJuMP.jl) as a workaround:
+If you encounter any issues with the interface for JuMP problems, please [open an issue](https://github.com/JuliaSmoothOptimizers/Uno.jl/issues) so we can fix it.
+As a temporary workaround, you can use [NLPModelsJuMP.jl](https://github.com/JuliaSmoothOptimizers/NLPModelsJuMP.jl) to wrap a JuMP model into a `MathOptNLPModel`:

 ```julia
 using NLPModelsJuMP